knix008/LVGL/GUIWebcam/README.md

 - SDL2 (`libsdl2-dev`)
 - FFmpeg libraries
 - OpenSSL (`libssl-dev`) - for TLS 1.3 support
+- OpenCV (`libopencv-dev`) - for webcam processing
+- ONNX Runtime - for AI inference
 - curl (for testing)

 ### Installation

 1. Clone the repository
-2. Navigate to the WebServer directory
+2. Navigate to the project directory
 3. Run the application:

 ```bash